 For peaceful beach days, head to Platja de Sant Sebastià, a quiet spot ideal for slow swims and soaking up the sun.
 If you want a bit more energy but still no wild parties, Platja de la Fragata offers watersports and a relaxed promenade lined with cozy cafés and boutique shops—no inflatable unicorns in sight.

-Sitges’ historic center is a charming maze of narrow streets and whitewashed buildings, centered around the graceful Church of Sant Bartomeu i Santa Tecla, which dramatically overlooks the sea.
-Wander through galleries and museums that showcase the town’s artistic spirit—all without dodging selfie sticks.
+Sitges’ historic center is a charming maze of narrow streets and whitewashed buildings, centered around the graceful Church of Sant Bartomeu i Santa Tecla, dramatically overlooking the sea.
+Wander galleries and museums showcasing the town’s artistic spirit—all without dodging selfie sticks.

 As night falls, Sitges stays inviting without turning into Ibiza’s louder cousin.
-Bars along Passeig de la Ribera and the mellow Carrer del Pecat (aka Sin Street) provide the perfect setting to toast the day—without needing earplugs.
+Bars along Passeig de la Ribera and Carrer del Pecat (aka Sin Street) provide the perfect setting to toast the day—no earplugs required.

-Whether you’re after a laid-back day trip from Barcelona or a slow-paced seaside retreat, Sitges is the perfect subdued summer destination—refreshingly off the beaten path and far more relaxed than the usual Spanish party hotspots.
+Whether it’s a laid-back day trip from Barcelona or a slow-paced seaside retreat, Sitges travel offers charm, sun, and sangria—a subdued Spanish summer that’s refreshingly off the beaten path.

 Honorable Mentions